 On the workspace settings review both the “Installed apps” and “Enable development mode” to make sure no unauthorized access is granted.

-In general, it’s more efficient to be able to continuously monitor and inspect the security posture across various Bitbucket settings.
+In general, it’s more efficient to be able to continuously monitor and inspect the security posture across various Bitbucket security settings.
 Cycode monitors and analyzes actual usage and then provides recommendations on where to tighten security settings and adjust the access model to fit the least privileged approach.
 By monitoring your organization’s SCM activity in real time and sending immediate alerts on security related incidents based on the policy that suits your organization, your org can easily avoid hacks and breaches.